davidxhk/routingengine/README.md

 # Routing Engine

-This routing engine solution is a server application which is based on [WebSockets][websockets] and adopts a custom-made JSON request-response protocol.
+This routing engine solution is a server application which is based on [WebSockets][websockets].

-The JSON protocol has been designed for three kinds of users:
+It adopts a custom-made JSON request-response protocol, which has been designed for three kinds of users:

   1. [*Support Requests*](#support-request-methods) (submitted by customers)
   2. [*Agents*](#agent-methods)